 Eating John Malkovich

-Our latest celebrity-consumption technologies are leading us to the void, warn the movies.
+According to the movies, our latest celebrity-consumption technologies are leading us to the void, says Brad Stevens.

 Warner Brothers’ DVD of The King of Comedy (1982), released in 2002, includes an interview with Martin Scorsese, who explains how the film – in which would-be comedian Rupert Pupkin (Robert De Niro) kidnaps chat show host Jerry Langford (Jerry Lewis) – expresses his thoughts concerning celebrity and stardom: